 As the main reason for entering the SLEEP or IDLE Mode is to keep the current consumption of the device to as low a value as possible, perhaps only in the order of several micro-amps except in the IDLE1 and IDLE2 Mode, there are other considerations which must also be taken into account by the circuit designer if the power consumption is to be minimised.
-Special attention must be made to the I/O pins on the devices.
+Special attention must be made to the I/O pins on the device.
 All high-impedance input pins must be connected to either a fixed high or low level as any floating input pins could create internal oscillations and result in increased current consumption.
 This also applies to the device which has different package types, as there may be unbonded pins.
 These must either be set as outputs or if set as inputs must have pull-high resistors connected.
+In addition, the I/O pin-shared with VPP must not be set to output high, as this could result in increased current consumption.